dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 hybrid quantum-classical algorithms, some parts of the objective function are minimized using classical heuristics and some by the QPU.

 As an illustrative example, consider the equation :math:`x+1=2`.
-To solve it by minimization, you can formulate the objective function :math:`\min_x[2-(x+1)]^2` by taking the square of the subtraction of one side from another.
+You can solve by minimization an equivalent objective function, :math:`\min_x[2-(x+1)]^2`, formulated by taking the square of the subtraction of one side from another.
 Minimization seeks the shortest distance between the sides, which occurs at equality (with the square eliminating negative distance).

-There are different ways of mapping between a problem---chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates---and a quadratic model to be solved (by sampling) with a D-Wave system, a :term:`hybrid` solver, or locally on your CPU.
+There are many ways of mapping between a problem---chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates---and a quadratic model to be solved (by sampling) with a D-Wave system, a :term:`hybrid` solver, or locally on your CPU.
-The examples of this :ref:`Getting Started documentation <gs>` show some simple objective functions to help you begin using Ocean tools.
+The :ref:`Getting Started examples <gs>` given here show some simple objective functions to help you begin using Ocean tools.

 For more detailed information on objective functions, how D-Wave quantum computers